koralium/EntityFrameworkCore.Presto/README.md

-# Presto Entity Framework Core Provider
+# Presto Entity Framework Core/ADO.Net Provider

 This provider is in a very early stage, but should support most queries.